ritvikindupuri/Cipher-security/README.md

 # Scry – AI-Powered Windows Threat Intelligence Platform

-An AI-powered security analysis platform that transforms raw Windows telemetry into actionable threat intelligence.
+Scry is an AI-powered security analysis platform that transforms raw Windows telemetry into actionable threat intelligence.

 Most security tools overwhelm you with raw data and leave the analysis to you.
 This platform takes a different approach - it collects your system's real-time metrics and uses specialized AI agents to surface what actually matters.
 CPU spikes, unusual network connections, suspicious processes - the platform analyzes all of it and tells you what's worth your attention.